 Alternatively, feel free to reach out to our friendly team to discuss your unique situation.

 This is where you can really make a difference!
 Why not use this whole exercise as a way to become a sustainability champion not only in your company but for your entire building!
-If you’ve had to approach your landlord re: bills, they are already aware that you are trying to calculate your carbon footprint.
+If you’ve had to approach your landlord regarding bills, they are already aware that you are trying to calculate your carbon footprint.
 Start a campaign to get other companies in your building to join in too.
-This can be a great networking opportunity within your office and you can even start communal actions, such as recycling, turning off lights, upgrading appliances together, co-purchasing e-bikes etc. It's a great way to get to know your neighbours too!
+This can be a great networking opportunity within your office and you can even start communal actions, such as recycling, turning off lights, upgrading appliances together, co-purchasing e-bikes, etc. It's a great way to get to know your neighbours too!
 Whole-building initiatives can be far easier (and more effective!) than going it alone.

 So don’t be daunted about the process.
 No matter where you work, or what your office situation is, there are actions you can take.
 To find out how you can begin your carbon neutral journey, sign up for a free account on our business app or book a demo and see how easy it is to get started.